 Despite being one of American history’s most incredible success stories, Booker T. Washington remains a controversial figure in African-American studies.
 Many historians suggest that Washington’s closely cultivated image as a straightforward, common man with an industrious work-ethic concealed a more cunningly ambitious character.
 In his autobiography, Washington portrayed himself as a simple, honest hard-working man, but his private letters sometimes showcase a shrewder, more opportunistic side of him.
 The historical inscrutability of Washington’s character echoes a broader confusion over the final effects of Washington’s theories and practices of racial uplift, which promoted education in an industry or trade and demurred against political agitation.
 Today, historians and other scholars continue to debate the advantages and disadvantages of Washington’s theories of racial uplift.
 Likewise, this debate also reflects a broader, ongoing conversation about the proper approach to race relations in America.

-Up From Slavery was first published serially from November 3, 1990 to February 23, 1901 in Outlook magazine.
+Up From Slavery was first published serially from November 3, 1900 to February 23, 1901 in The Outlook, a Christian newspapter in New York.
 It was his second autobiography, following The Story of My Life and Work, which many criticized for being poorly written.
 Though he edited the manuscripts.
 Washington employed ghostwriters to write both of his autobiographies, and his experience with the The Story of My Life and Work made him much more hands-on in the writing process of Up From Slavery.
 In order to prepare the manuscript for Up From Slavery, Washington hired a Boston journalist named Max Bennett Thrasher.
 On many of his long travels, Washington dictated to Thrasher and then wrote his own prose from Thrasher’s notes.
 Thrasher next edited this material to produce the final product.
 Washington also received input from an editor at Outlook magazine who he had worked with before, Lyman Abbott.
 Washington thought serialization perfectly suited to his autobiography because he did not want to be trapped by the usual conventions of the genre.
 James Cox famously referred to the prose in Up From Slavery as inertial, referring to the flat nature of the writing.